-The Company has experienced recurring operating losses and as at June 30, 2019, the Company had a working capital \$918,804 (working capital deficit of \$3,000,490 if excluding restricted cash) and an accumulated deficit of \$67,678,637, with the cumulative losses being attributable to the very long lead times required to identify and secure potential minerals resources of commercial value, to obtain all necessary permits and licenses required for development of a deposit and the complexity of construction of the processing plant and shipping facilities in a remote location.
+The Company has experienced recurring operating losses and as at September 30, 2019, the Company had working capital of \$2,027,481 and an accumulated deficit of \$73,351,186, with the cumulative losses being attributable to the very long lead times required to identify and secure potential minerals resources of commercial value, to obtain all necessary permits and licenses required for development of a deposit and the complexity of construction of the processing plant and shipping facilities in a remote location.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
+The Company currently holds a minimal amount of cash and is in discussions with its lender to increase its debt facility and as part of the arrangement, has drawn down on its restricted cash funds.
+There is no guarantee that these discussions will be successful or that it will be offered on terms acceptable to the Company.

-The Company negotiated with its lender in respect of the conditions under which the restricted cash funds was released and is continuing discussions in seeking additional funds and to establish an operating line of credit to address working capital needs as the Company commences commercial sales and shipments.
-These steps are subject to material uncertainties and the Company expects to incur further losses in the development of its business, all of which may cast significant doubt about the Company's ability to generate future cash flow from its operations and/or obtain additional financing.
+These steps are subject to material uncertainties and the Company expects to incur further losses in the development of its business, all of which may cast significant doubt about the Company's ability to continue as a going concern.
+The Company's ability to continue as a going concern is dependent upon its ability to generate future cash flow from its operations and/or obtain additional financing.